blue-farid/blue-wallet/README.md

 ## Manual Testing

 For manual testing, you can use the Postman collection provided inside the `postman` folder.
-Simply import the file into your Postman workspace to access preconfigured requests for authentication, wallet operations, and other endpoints.
+Simply import the file into your Postman workspace to access preconfigured requests for endpoints.

 ## Notes for Reviewers